poorvishetty193/portfolio/README.md

 # portfolio
-This repository hosts my portfolio website.
+This repository hosts my portfolio website.</b> This website is designed only using HTML, CSS and JS.